 Everyone has heard of the Autobahn and knows it as “that road in Germany with no speed limit.”
 This motorway system has no general speed limit, but there are certain areas that do, in fact, have a speed limit.
 For the other stretches of road where there is no limit, you can, hypothetically, travel at any speed you wish, making it a great place to test your cars top speed, if traffic permits.
 Watch the above video to see two Lamborghinis playing on the Autobahn.

 The Halsema Highway is one of the ten most dangerous roads in the world, but at the same time is incredibly gorgeous and features some great driving.
 Unfortunately, to get to these stretches of amazing twists and turns, you will have to endure an incredibly unkempt road system.
-Parts of the road literally fall off of the mountain side and slippery conditions are frequent.
-If you have ever wanted to test your car’s safety features, traction control and handling all in one place, Halsema Highway is an (un)safe bet.
+Parts of the road literally fall off the mountainside and slippery conditions are frequent.
+If you have ever wanted to test your car’s safety features, traction control and handling all in one place, Halsema Highway is a (un)safe bet.

 Does anything really need to be said about Nurburgring that hasn’t been said before?
 Nowhere else will you find such an incredible strip of road.
 Looking for some sharp corners?
 Long straights?
 Whatever you are looking for, Nurburgring has it.
 It’s no wonder automakers from around the world bring their new cars here to test their capabilities.